 What are WordPress Plugins?

-Say suppose, if you want to add any extra feature that is not readily available in WordPress, then you can search and install any community developed plugin from the WordPress Plugins repository.
-You even can develop your own plugin and install.
+Say suppose, if you want to add any extra feature that is not readily available in WordPress, then you can search and install any community-developed plugin from the WordPress Plugins repository.
+You even can develop your own plugin and install it.

 Most of the plugins available in the repository are Freemium.
 This means you can use certain features for free.
 However, if you need any advanced options, you may need to upgrade and buy a premium version.

-While WordPress Plugins are great, but also has some caveat.
+While WordPress Plugins are great, but also have some caveat.
 If you install too many of the plugins, then it might severely affect the performance, speed, and may also result in server issues.

 WordPress Basic Plugins